 Any student who resides in a University residence hall and feels that their rights have been violated in regard to this policy should follow the following procedures to report the incident:

-- Any incident that involves another student should be reported immediately to a resident advisor or the resident manager.
+- Any incident that involves another student should be reported immediately to a resident advisor or the Residence Hall Director.

-- Any incident that involves a resident advisor should be reported immediately to the resident manager or the area coordinator for that area.
-The area coordinator is located in the Residence Life Office.
+- Any incident that involves a resident advisor should be reported immediately to the residence hall director or the assistant director for that area.
+The assistant director is located in the Residence Life Office.

 - Any incident illegal in nature such as assault should be reported to the University Police Department.